tamasgal/km3pipe/docs/pipeinspector.rst

     :width: 700
     :align: center

-It is currently in early alpha status, but already able to handle the DAQ binary data, ROOT and Aanet-ROOT format.
+It is currently in an early alpha status, but already able to handle the DAQ binary data, ROOT and Aanet-ROOT format.

 If you installed KM3Pipe via `pip`, you'll be able to launch `pipeinspector` directly from the terminal::

-    pipeinspector -i /path/to/data/file.dat
+    pipeinspector -i /path/to/data/file.ext